Hack4Dev/SETI_Project/README.md

 One of the largest challenges in SETI's search is that human-generated radio frequency interference (RFI) from cell phones, Wi-Fi, radar, etc, is much more abundant and powerful than potential alien-generated signals.
 Therefore two primary techniques are used to quickly discriminate between human-made RFI and signals from outer space.
 They're pretty simple, effective, and understanding them is prerequisite for the rest of this tutorial.
 For a more thorough background discussion, [read through this document](https://github.com/UCBerkeleySETI/breakthrough/tree/master/GBT).

+This project does not make use of machine learning and therefore can be run locally on your computer.

 ## Data